civol/HDLRuby/README.md

 end
 ```

-It can be noticed for field `z` in the example above that the bits are not required to be contiguous.
+Note that field bits do not need to be contiguous.
+For example, field `z` in the second entry spans non-adjacent bits.

 ## FSM
-<a name="fsm"></a>

-This library provides a new set of control statements for easily describing a finite state machine (FSM).
+The fsm library provides a set of control statements for easily describing finite state machines (FSMs).

-A finite state machine can be declared anywhere in a system provided it is outside a behavior using the `fsm` keyword as follows:
+An FSM can be declared anywhere in a module, provided it is outside any process, using the `fsm` keyword:

 ```ruby
 fsm(<event>,<reset>,<mode>) <block>
 ```

+Where:

-Where `event` is the event (rising or falling edge of a signal) activating the state transitions, `rst` is the reset signal, `mode` is the default execution mode, and `block` is the execution block describing the states of the FSM.
-This last parameter can be either `:sync` for synchronous (Moore type) or `:async` for asynchronous (Mealy type).
+* `event` is the event (e.g., rising or falling edge of a signal) that triggers state transitions.

+* `reset` is the reset signal.

+* `mode` is the default execution mode of the FSM, either `:sync` (synchronous/Moore) or `:async` (asynchronous/Mealy).

-The states of an FSM are described as follows:
+* `block` is a procedure block that defines the FSM's states and transitions.

+__Defining States__

+FSM states are declared with the following syntax:

 ```ruby
 <kind>(<name>) <block>
 ```

-Where `kind` is the kind of state, `name` is the name of the state, and `block` is the actions to execute for the corresponding state.
-The kinds of states are the following:

- * reset: the state reached when resetting the FSM.
-This state can be forced to be asynchronous by setting the `name` argument to `:async` and forced to be synchronous by setting the `name` argument to `:sync`.
-By default, the `name` argument is to be omitted.
+Where:

- * state: the default kind of state, will be synchronous if the FSM is synchronous or asynchronous otherwise.
+* `kind` is the type of state (reset, state, sync, or async).

- * sync:  the synchronous kind of state, will be synchronous whatever the kind of FSM is used.
+* `name` is he state name (as a symbol).

- * async: the asynchronous kind of state, will be asynchronous whatever the kind of FSM is used.
+* `block` is the actions to execute when the FSM is in that state.

+The available state kinds are:

+* `reset`: The state entered when the FSM is reset.

+  - If name is `:sync`, the reset is forced to be synchronous.

+  - If name is `:async`, the reset is forced to be asynchronous.

+  - If name is omitted, the mode defaults to that of the FSM.

+* `state`: A regular state that follows the FSM’s default mode.

+* `sync`: A state that is always synchronous, regardless of the FSM mode.

+* `async`: A state that is always asynchronous, regardless of the FSM mode.

+__Default Actions__

-In addition, it is possible to define a default action that will be executed whatever the state is using the following statement:
+You can define actions that run in every state using the `default` statement:

 ```ruby
 default <block>
 ```

-Where `block` is the action to execute.

-State transitions are by default set to be from one state to the following in the description order.
-If no more transition is declared the next one is the first declared transition.
-A specific transition is defined using the `goto` statement as the last statement of the action block as follows:
+This block will execute alongside the states' block.

+__State Transitions__

+By default, state transitions follow the order in which the states are declared.
+When the last state is reached, the next transition loops back to the first state -- unless otherwise specified.

+To define specific transitions, use the `goto` statement at the end of a state's action block:

 ```ruby
 goto(<condition>,<names>)
 ```

-Where `condition` is a signal whose value is used as an index for selecting the target state among the ones specified in the `names` list.
-For example, the following statement indicates to go to the state named `st_a` if the `cond` is 0, `st_b` if the condition is 1, and `st_c` if the condition is 2, otherwise this specific transition is ignored:
+Where:

+* `condition`: A signal whose value is used as an index.

+* `names`: A list of target states.
+The condition’s value selects one of them by index.

+For example:

 ```ruby
 goto(cond,:st_a,:st_b,:st_c)
 ```

+This means:

+* If `cond == 0`, transition to `st_a`

+* If `cond == 1`, transition to `st_b`

+* If `cond == 2`, transition to `st_c`

+* Otherwise, this `goto` is ignored

-Several goto statements can be used, the last one having priority provided it is taken (i.e., its condition corresponds to one of the target states).
-If no goto is taken, the next transition is the next declared one.
+Multiple `goto` statements can be used in the same block.
+If more than one is taken, the last matching one takes precedence.

+If no `goto` is taken, the FSM continues with the next declared state.

 For example, the following code describes an FSM describing a circuit that checks if two buttons (`but_a` and `but_b`) are pressed and released in sequence for activating an output signal (`ok`):

+__Example__

+The following example defines an FSM that detects a sequence of button presses (`but_a` followed by `but_b`) and sets the output ok accordingly:

 ```ruby
 fsm(clk.posedge,rst,:sync) do